 Once the density is supplied, normally by an MSDS, the engineering team can advise what height rotainer you require.

 ISG can sell the rotainers making this a CAPEX or they can hire the rotainers making this an OPEX.

 What is a rotainer?

 A rotainer is a container that is rotated to be emptied, making them perfect for unloading materials off of a train, truck or ship directly into another ship’s hull, minimising dust, spillage and other methods of product loss.
-As a result, you’ll find that rotainers are the perfect solution for transporting goods such as coal, wheat, sugar and urea.
+As a result, you’ll find that rotainers are the perfect solution for transporting goods such as copper, zinc, iron ore, coal, wheat, sugar and urea.

 Rotainers are also available in various lengths, heights and widths, so no matter what product you’re shipping, you can guarantee that there’s a rotainer for the job.

 So what name is correct, rotainer or tippler?
 Both names are correct as they rotate and or tip the minerals from the container, so if you require a container rotation system for your loading facility call ISG and we can provide you with a rotainer.